BlueMap-Minecraft/BlueMapWiki/wiki/FAQ.md

 Here is a checklist:
 - Do you get a message saying `Webserver started...` in your server-console/log?
 If not, look if there are any errors/warnings and check the configuration again.
+- Make sure you are using `http` and not `https` when connecting to the webpage.
 - Is the port (`8100` by default) open and forwarded correctly?
 Or is your firewall blocking incoming connections on the port?
 If you don't know this **ask your server-host how you can open a second port for BlueMap!**.